Essential contracts for every B2B startup

 4. Define termination and exit clauses

 Startups rarely think about the end when a deal begins, but they should.
 A good termination clause outlines not just how the contract ends but what happens afterward.
 Delivered 70% of a project when the client backs out?
 Who owns the work in progress?
 A strong exit plan protects you from unpaid work and ambiguous ownership disputes.
+Using contract management software reduces this ambiguity by keeping all versions, clauses, and signed agreements organized and accessible in one place.

 5. Prevent disputes from escalating